 Students with disabilities will continue to have their needs met, as indicated by their individual education plans (IEPs) or section 504 plan.
 Any additional accommodations required will be discussed between parents and District Seven Special Services staff and implemented accordingly.
 The district's multi-tiered systems of support will provide high quality intervention tailored to each student's specific academic needs.

 Coordination with state and local health officials

 Spartanburg School District Seven has a longstanding cooperative relationship with local and state health officials, including Spartanburg Regional Healthcare System and SCDHEC, to ensure the district continues to follow the best health and safety practices for our students and staff.
-In regard to COVID-19, District Seven will continue working with SCDHEC during the 2021-2022 school year to conduct contact tracing.
-As was done in the 2020-2021 school year, District Seven will continue to report positive COVID-19 cases, and close contacts who need to be quarantined, to DHEC.
+District Seven will continue to report positive COVID-19 cases to DHEC.

 Continuity of Services

 Districts must describe how the LEA will ensure continuity of services, including but not limited to services to address students' academic needs and students' and staff social, emotional, mental health and other needs, which may include student health and food services.

 District response on continuity of services:

 Continuity of services for all Spartanburg School District Seven students continues to be a priority.
 District Seven will implement evidence-based strategies and programs to address the academic and social-emotional needs of our students at all levels.
 District Seven also supports our faculty and staff by providing an Employee Assistance Program (EAP) through MYgroup for free and confidential assessments, short-term counseling, referrals, and follow-up services to employees and family members.